idlrl/flare/README.md

 ## A quick tutorial in 5 minutes
 Some quick examples can be found in `flare/examples`.
 Below we show step-by-step code to train the "CartPole-v0" game from OpenAI Gym.

 a) First we import different Python modules which all together constitute the overall training pipeline.
 Some modules such as ```SimpleAC```, ```SimpleModelAC```, and ```SimpleRLAgent``` were already implemented by us as *examples* of Algorithm, Model, and Agent classes.
 The users are encouraged to modify or write their own for more complex problems.
-This advanced topic of user customizing modules is explained in details in [Customize Your Own Modules](tutorial/customize.md).
+This advanced topic of user customizing modules is explained in details in [Modules](tutorial/modules.md).

 ```python
 """